 If you’re fighting day after day with a kid who won’t get out of bed, you’re never going to solve that problem.
 Because even if he gets out of bed then he won’t brush his teeth.
 And even if he brushes his teeth then he won’t comb his hair.
 Or he won’t wear clean clothes, or he won’t do his homework.

-Understand that when you yell at your child for lack of motivation, you’re giving their resisting behavior power.
+Understand that when you yell at your child for lack of motivation, you’re giving them resisting behavior power.
 So don’t yell.
 Don’t argue.
 Don’t give their resisting behavior power.

 I understand that parents get frustrated—that’s normal.
 And sometimes you will lose your calm, even when you know better.